Maryland Matters welcomes guest commentary submissions at [email protected].

 We suggest a 750-word limit and reserve the right to edit or reject submissions.

-We do not accept columns that are endorsements of candidates, and no longer accept submissions from political candidates.
+We do not accept columns that are endorsements of candidates, and no longer accept submissions from elected officials or political candidates.

 Views of writers are their own.

 American universities are not producing enough graduates in the very fields that will guide the implementation of programs that combat climate change.
 Maryland schools are showing the way.

 Despite what critics say, there are many examples of farming being augmented by solar installations.